 Jeffrey S. Adler

 As co-chair of the firm’s Employment Practices Liability Group, Mr. Adler counsels individuals and corporations in all aspects of the employer-employee relationship, including contract negotiations, drafting and negotiating employment agreements, drafting and reviewing employee procedures and policies, and risk management.
 He also has significant litigation experience and defends clients in shareholder dispute, restrictive covenant, and employment discrimination actions.

-In addition, Mr. Adler is the senior member of the Business Practices group, where he handles general business and transactional matters for privately held companies of all sizes.
+In addition, Mr. Adler is the senior member of the Business Practices group, where he handles general business and transactional matters for privately held companies of all sizes, and is an American Arbitration Association Trained Mediator.

 Mr. Adler’s clients span a variety of industries, including banking and financial services, telecommunications, manufacturing, marketing, software, medical devices, placement agencies, accounting, and transportation.